Droid00000/Frost/README.md

 ## Installation

-At least Ruby version 3.1, a PostgreSQL database, and optionally Docker is needed to run this bot.
+At least Ruby version 3.1, a PostgreSQL database, a LavaLink node, and Docker (optional) is needed to run the bot.

 1. **Install the latest version of Ruby**